moise-mulungu/mixed-react-projects/project-info/teamdm/tech/javascript/error-messages/javascript-error-types.md

 The InternalError object indicates an error that occurred internally in the JavaScript engine.

-(done)DM: todoMM: great!
+(done)DM: great!
 Put this in a new file react-errors.md in the appropriate folder